criipto/docs-old/how-to/apply-custom-styling.md

 description: How to customize the UI in user-facing dialogs
 ---

+# Apply custom styling to login pages

+Some of the e-ID methods require additional dialogs outside of those of the actual eID service.
+These may be styled to you liking using CSS as described below.

-# Preview of the user-facing dialogs
+## Preview of the user-facing dialogs
-You can see a preview of a representative subset of the dialogs in the `Identity Services` tab for your tenant in the management dashboard on [manage.criipto.id](https://manage.criipto.id) - such as the ones for SE BankID:
+You can see a preview of the dialogs in the `Identity Services` tab for your tenant in the management dashboard on [manage.criipto.id](https://manage.criipto.id) - such as the ones for SE BankID:

 ![Previews](/images/preview-sebankid.png)